 What if you want to vary your dialogue options?
 This sequence shows how to use the Branch Card to give players a random message from a set.
-This is useful for giving out random clues or for keeping dialogue with players fresh by providing multiple text options.

 Demo #4: Detect an incoming photo or multimedia message

 What if participants send media back to you?
 This sequence shows how a game might ask a player to send in an image.
 Not all players will be comfortable sending in images, so remember to let them know that they can opt out.
-This sequence showcases how the Response Contains Image Card can be used.

 Demo #5: Track points and use variables for basic math

 What if there were points that participants could gain or lose?
 This sequence shows how a game can keep track of numbers like pointers or scores, and use arithmetic on them.
-This sequence makes heavy use of Variables, the Set Variable Card, and the Arithmetic Operator Card.
 It also showcases how the Process Response Card can be used to facilitate complex processes for your activity.

 Demo #6: Save a comment or participant answer to a question

 This sequence shows how the activity can save the text of an SMS message the player sends to the activity.
-Showcased here is the Set Variable Card.
 These messages are then saved in the player data in the backend of Hive Mechanic and are accessible by those with access to the Admin Side of Hive.

 Demo #7: Watch for special keywords at all times